BelledonneCommunications/linphone-sdk/README.md

 For instance, to build an iOS SDK (the default being Desktop):
  `cmake .. -DLINPHONESDK_PLATFORM=IOS`

+### iOS
+- It may be convenient to build from Xcode:
+`cmake .. -G Xcode -DLINPHONESDK_PLATFORM=IOS `
+- If you launch the build through Xcode, you can specified the configuration type:
+`cmake --build . --config <cfg>`
+If nothing is specified, make sure that Debug mode is selected.

 ### Windows
  `cmake --build .` works on Windows as for all platforms.
  However it may be convenient to build from Visual Studio, which you can do: